ravi19ved/tide-analysis/README.md

 <li> Other new features
 <li> The list goes on and on...
 <br><br>
-This repository also has been forked by the source code of T-Tide and U-Tide PyQt5 Interface for tide data analysis for longer timer periods.
-The overall repository contains both self development, code repos from other tide data analysis packages and other tide data repositories combined.
+<i>This repository also has been forked by the source code of T-Tide and U-Tide PyQt5 Interface for tide data analysis for longer timer periods.
+The overall repository contains both self development, code repos from other tide data analysis packages and other tide data repositories combined. </i>